Lost in Food

 • Continue adding the oil in a steady stream until it starts to thicken.
 Do not stop whisking!

 • Once all the oil is incorporated continue to whisk, for around 30 seconds so that the mayonnaise becomes thick and glossy.
-Now add the white wine vinegar and stir through.
+Now add the white wine vinegar, season with salt and black pepper and stir through.

 • Spoon into a jar with a tight fitting lid and store in the refrigerator until you are ready to use.